Muscle Diagram

 Chest Muscle Diagram

 A Chest Muscle Diagram displays the anatomy of chest muscles, including the pectoralis major, pectoralis minor, serratus anterior, and subclavius.
-It also shows primary muscles involved in breathing movements and how they work together with the chest muscles to expand and contract the ribcage during respiration.
+It also shows the primary muscles involved in breathing movements and how they work together with the chest muscles to expand and contract the ribcage during respiration.

 Leg Muscle Diagram